jakewies/jakewiesler.com/content/blog/on-react-hooks.md

 I've heard that you should avoid classes in JS.
 In fact, I heard this before I started working with React at all, so you can imagine my confusion when coming to the library and realizing that classes were fundamental.

-The introduction of hooks is an indicator that the core team sees value in functional components over the long term, and there are [clear reasons](https://reactjs.org/docs/hooks-intro.html#classes-confuse-both-people-and-machines) to prefer them over class components.
+The introduction of hooks is an indicator that the core team sees value in function components over the long term, and there are [clear reasons](https://reactjs.org/docs/hooks-intro.html#classes-confuse-both-people-and-machines) to prefer them over class components.
 That being said, I don't think we will see class components phased out any time soon, if ever.
 This would go against React's seemingly backwards compatible mindset.
 Imagine all of the code that would be affected by such a change!

 ### Long live the function!